6 Mistakes to Avoid While Sending a CV for a Dream Job

 - Unformatted pieces always have a place in the nearest overflowing garbage: Just looking at an application that has an improper formatting structure gives the employer a feeling of dissatisfaction and avoidance.
 Any CV that is too long to read and do not have proper indentation is a definite MISS for the applicant.
 A well-structured and tailor-made CV always catches the eye of a reader and could be seen as a potential application.
-(Read How to Write a student CV.)
+(Read .)

 - An irrelevant CV that completely mismatches with the offered job profile: Some people do not understand the job profile they are applying for and collate everything in one CV about their skills, knowledge and experiences.
 Jerry is strict about job-relevant CVs.
 He wants subject expertise to work for him and not a person who knows something about everything, So, if you are applying for a job in management and have mentioned your coding skills in the CV, then please reconsider it before sending it to Jerry!

 - Only a brief description about your current roles and responsibilities: You might have stuffed your entire CV with advertising words like holding great skills, unbeatable performance, etc. However, when it comes to the roles & responsibilities that are/were assigned to you, you have safely filled the section with minimal information.
 Let me tell you this, the next thing that a recruiter wants to know about you is your work in the current job that you are doing.
 Giving ambiguous and useless information in this section without clearly mentioning your daily job related tasks will be a rejection for your application.
 Elaborate your current roles and give a brief description about your past experiences.